qbead/qbeadWebsite/content/book/arduino101.md

 This guide provides the important information for understanding how this software works.
 :::

-Many simple computer chips for DIY projects makes use of the Arduino software, a platform for writing and uploading code onto a physical board.
+Many simple computer chips for DIY projects make use of the Arduino software, a platform for writing and uploading code onto a physical circuit board.
 The Arduino software makes use of a simplified version of C++, a programming language that we will begin to introduce below.
 This page will take you through the basics of using the Arduino software